Taxation of Crop Insurance and Disaster Payments

 - To qualify for deferral, the insured must suffer an actual — not a contingent loss.

 - Because the insurance proceeds in the example above are attributable to crops representing a single trade or business, John may elect to defer all or none of the insurance proceeds.
 He may not allocate the proceeds between the two years.

-- Feed assistance and payments received under the Disaster Assistance Act of 1988 do not qualify for deferral under Code Section 451(d).
+- Feed assistance and payments received under the Disaster Assistance Act of 1988 do not qualify for deferral under IRC Section 451(d).

-To qualify for the deferral, a taxpayer must make an affirmative election of eligible payments under Code Section 451(d).
-The IRS has denied this deferral when insufficient information was included with the return to qualify as an affirmative election and details relative to the deferral were missing.
-For example, the mere disclosure that insurance proceeds are being deferred does not constitute an election under Code Section 451(d).
+To qualify for the deferral, a taxpayer must make an affirmative election of eligible payments under IRC Section 451(d).
+The U.S. Internal Revenue Service (IRS) has denied deferrals when insufficient information was included with the return to qualify as an affirmative election and details relative to the deferral were missing.
+For example, the mere disclosure that insurance proceeds are being deferred does not constitute an election under IRC Section 451(d).

-- A statement that you are making an election under Code Section 451(d).
+- A statement that the taxpayer is making an election under IRC Section 451(d).